ParkingReformNetwork/organization-dashboard/README.md

 ❯ npm start -- --services map-projects instagram
 ```

-Add `--dry-run` to the command to avoid writing to InfluxDB.
-The result will be logged to the console.
-This is especially useful when adding a new service.
+Add `--write` to the command to save the results to InfluxDB.
+Otherwise, the result will only be logged to the screen, which is useful when iterating on a service.